alex-kalanis/kw_clipr/README.md

 It uses kw_input for determination which params came.
 So with a bit of tinkering you can also pass regular files to tasks for some processing.

+The tasks returns Unix codes and Clipr pass them back to caller.
+See the IStatuses interface for their description.

 ## PHP Installation